Introduction

 The Kickoff

-Research
+Early Research

 Diagram showing the 2021 private sales based on metal tiers

-Graph demonstrating the percentage of private plans sold per metal tier.
+Graph demonstrating the percentage of private plans sold per metal tier

 Research Exposed Private Shopping Trends